 How We Prevent Transcription Errors in Laboratory Notes

-Ditto Transcripts been around for over a decade, and my team and I have spent much time perfecting our process.
+Ditto Transcripts has been around for over a decade, and my team and I have spent a great deal of time perfecting our process.
 So, here’s how we prevent transcription errors in laboratory notes.

 Training and Expertise